davidmegginson/diterator/README.md

 provider_org | The source of the funds in the transaction. | Organisation receiver_org | The destination of the funds in the transaction. | Organisation disbursement_channel | _Not yet implemented_ |
 sectors | A list of transaction sectors (all vocabularies), overriding the activity defaults.
-If the transaction has no sectors, return the activity's sectors as a default.
-You can use transaction.get_nodes("sector") to check if the transaction specifies its own. | list of CodedItem sectors_by_vocabulary | Transaction sectors grouped by [sector vocabulary code](https://iatistandard.org/en/iati-standard/203/codelists/sectorvocabulary/).
+If the transaction has no sectors, return the activity's sectors as a default. | list of CodedItem sectors_by_vocabulary | Transaction sectors grouped by [sector vocabulary code](https://iatistandard.org/en/iati-standard/203/codelists/sectorvocabulary/).
 Will default to the activity's sectors if the transaction does not specify its own. | dict with lists of CodedItem recipient_countries | A list of recipient countries, overriding the activity defaults.
-If the transaction has no recipient countries, return the activity's recipient countries as a default.
-You can use transaction.get_nodes("recipient-country") to check if the transaction specifies its own. | list of CodedItem recipient_regions | A list of recipient regions, overriding the activity defaults.
-If the transaction has no recipient regions, return the activity's recipient regions as a default.
-You can use transaction.get_nodes("recipient-region") to check if the transaction specifies its own. | list of CodedItem flow_type | A code for the transaction's [flow type](https://iatistandard.org/en/iati-standard/203/codelists/flowtype/).
+If the transaction has no recipient countries, return the activity's recipient countries as a default. | list of CodedItem recipient_regions | A list of recipient regions, overriding the activity defaults.
+If the transaction has no recipient regions, return the activity's recipient regions as a default. | list of CodedItem flow_type | A code for the transaction's [flow type](https://iatistandard.org/en/iati-standard/203/codelists/flowtype/).
 If the transaction has no flow type, return the activity's default flow type. | string finance_type | A code for the transaction's [finance type](https://iatistandard.org/en/iati-standard/203/codelists/financetype/).
 If the transaction has no finance type, return the activity's default finance type. | string aid_types | A list of [aid type codes](https://iatistandard.org/en/iati-standard/203/codelists/aidtype/) specified for the transaction.
 If the transaction has no aid types, return the activity's default aid types. | list of CodedItem